Keith Emerson: Death

 Emerson died on 11 March 2016 in Santa Monica, California, of a self-inflicted gunshot wound to the head.
 His body was found at his Santa Monica home.
 Following a post-mortem, the medical examiner ruled Emerson's death a suicide, and concluded that he had also had heart disease and depression associated with alcohol.
 According to Emerson's girlfriend Mari Kawaguchi, Emerson had become "depressed, nervous, and anxious" because nerve damage had hampered his playing, and he was worried that he would perform poorly at upcoming concerts in Japan and disappoint his fans.

 Emerson was buried on 1 April 2016 at Lancing and Sompting Cemetery, Lancing, West Sussex.
 Although his death had been reported by news sources and an official Emerson, Lake and Palmer social media page as having occurred on the night of 10 March, his grave memorial gives his date of death as 11 March 2016.

 His former ELP bandmates, Carl Palmer and Greg Lake, both issued statements on his death.
 Palmer said, "Keith was a gentle soul whose love for music and passion for his performance as a keyboard player will remain unmatched for many years to come."
 Lake said, "As sad and tragic as Keith's death is, I would not want this to be the lasting memory people take away with them.
 What I will always remember about Keith Emerson was his remarkable talent as a musician and composer and his gift and passion to entertain.
 Music was his life and despite some of the difficulties he encountered I am sure that the music he created will live on forever."
-Lake died later that same year.
+Lake died later that same year of pancreatic cancer.

 A tribute concert featuring Brian Auger, Jordan Rudess, Eddie Jobson, Aaron Emerson, Steve Lukather, Steve Porcaro, Marc Bonilla, and Rachel Flowers took place at the El Rey Theatre.
 Proceeds from sales of the DVD go to the Dystonia Medical Research Foundation.